RobertBorghese/haxe-saw/README.md

 # Ordered Destructuring

-Multiple variables can be initialized from an instance of `Array`, an `enum`, a class with `componentX()` functions, or an abstract with array-access.
+Based on [Kotlin's destructuring](https://kotlinlang.org/docs/destructuring-declarations.html), multiple variables can be initialized from an instance of `Array`, an `enum`, a class with `componentX()` functions, or an abstract with array-access.
 The order of the identifiers dictactes the value they are assigned; empty identifiers can be used to skip unwanted values.

 ```haxe
 /** array-access **/